AdmiralNyar/Satasupe-FoundryVTT/README.md

    (Currently under review and approval)

-This game system for [Foundry Virtual Tabletop](http://foundryvtt.com) provides character sheet and game system support for Asian punk rpg Satasupe(The Rule book is only Japanese Edition).
+This game system for [Foundry Virtual Tabletop](http://foundryvtt.com) provides character sheet support for Asian punk rpg Satasupe(The Rule book is only Japanese Edition).
 (http://www.bouken.jp/product/satasupe/)

 This system provides character sheet support for Actors and Items,